rafikalid/lru-ttl-cache/README.md

 const cache= new LRU_TTL({
 	/**
 	 * Set the TTL (time to live in milliseconds)
-	 * Setting this to "Infinity" will disable the TTL behaviour of the cache
+	 * Setting this to "Infinity" will disable the TTL behaviors of the cache
-	 * @type Positive integer
+	 * @type Positive integer or string
 	 */
-	ttl: 3600000
+	ttl: '1h'
 });
 ```